Story and photos by Manos Angelakis

 The average protein is chicken, fish, seafood, duck, pork (in the non-Moslem areas), eggs, rabbit and small amounts of lamb; noodles and tofu are present in many Chinese-inspired dishes.
 Beef is minimally used - mostly in the Central area where Bangkok, the capital, is located.
 I believe that the reason is the Thai religion, Theravada Buddhism.
 Thai Buddhism was brought in by missionaries from India, and some of the Hindu beliefs and practices regarding cows came at the same time as well.
 The rarity of beef in traditional dishes is quite evident.

 All of the five-star hotels and resorts we stayed in had exceptional restaurants.
 Many of them were at Michelin star level.
-I understand that the Michelin people have not yet visited Thailand therefore there is no Red Michelin Guide for the country and no Blue Guide either.
-But, if my experience is any indication, they should have no difficulty finding chefs and restaurants that are at the highest level of creativity, experience and execution.
+If my experience is any indication, there should be no difficulty finding chefs and restaurants that are at the highest level of creativity, experience and execution.

 Also notable is the fact that breakfast in all these hotels is a very elaborate affair with both Oriental and Occidental dishes available, usually in plentiful buffets that offer omelets and fruit, cheese and charcuterie, continental bakery items or conge and noodle dishes plus sushi; whatever one prefers!